 4 tips for community engagement during the service

-1. Start a conversation during your live stream.
+1. Start a conversation during your live stream

 Does your congregation enjoy a well-placed “Amen” during the sermon, or do they prefer quiet note-taking?
 Either way, you can use the chat function on your church’s live stream to create a place where people can reflect and respond to what God is teaching them.

-Some churches kick this off with a simple question of the day posted before the service (What’s your favorite place to visit, and what makes it special?) and then have staff and volunteers standing by to keep the conversation alive.
+Some churches kick this off with a simple question of the day posted before the service (e.g., What’s your favorite place to visit, and what makes it special?) and then have staff and volunteers standing by to keep the conversation alive.
 Others will drop quotes from the sermon or illustrations into the chat.

 Try a few things, and see what works for your church.

-2. Keep people guessing with interactive Bible trivia.
+2. Keep people guessing with interactive Bible trivia

 Pepper some fun Bible trivia questions throughout your pre-service slides.
-When you use the Bible trivia built into Faithlife Proclaim, you can get your people in the habit of using their phones to engage with your church.
+When you use the Bible trivia built into Proclaim, you can get your people in the habit of using their phones to engage with your church.
 They’ll be primed to join in on the live stream chat when they’ve already started responding to trivia questions.

-3. Guide your congregation through the service—using their phones.
+3. Guide your congregation through the service—using their phones

 Whether your congregation is joining your service from the sanctuary or the living room, you can give everyone a paperless way to follow along with the service.

-Proclaim Signals are simple pop-ups in the Logos Bible app that you can use to prompt your congregation to download your digital bulletin, hop to a biblical reference, add an event to their calendar, or even give during the offering.
-Simply encourage everyone to use the Logos Bible app on their smartphones or tablets, then show them how to sync with your church’s presentation.
+Proclaim Signals are simple pop-ups in the Logos app that you can use to prompt your congregation to download your digital bulletin, hop to a biblical reference, add an event to their calendar, or even give during the offering.
+Simply encourage everyone to use the Logos app on their smartphones or tablets, then show them how to sync with your church’s presentation.

-4. Invite everyone to share things they’re praying for in your church’s Faithlife group.
+4. Invite everyone to share things they’re praying for

 One church I’ve come across recently encourages its attendees to share personal prayer needs, the names of people they’re praying for, or other situations that need prayer to their live stream chat.
 It’s a brilliant way to encourage your congregation to pray for one another and establish a healthy online church community.